 Make use of virtual assistants and freelancers

 Instead of hiring someone full time to answer emails, or take on mundane tasks, rather consider making use of a virtual assistant or a freelancer.
+A personal assistant hiring company might be the best route for you.
+Hiring a personal assistant is the way to go so you can save time and money focusing on the core aspects of your business.
 If you know there isn’t enough work to keep an employee busy, and not enough funds to pay a decent salary for a quality individual, then this is certainly the best route to take.
 You can find virtual assistants on portals such as Upwork and Behance, and most of them are reasonably priced.
 The same goes for freelancers.
 Most times small businesses have limited work, which may not always keep someone busy full time.
 Freelancers – especially in the creative space, are highly recommended.

 Use website builders instead of employing expensive developers

 If you are running an ecommerce business, for example, it will cost you a lot less money using website builders, than paying a developer to set up a website for you.
 Nowadays ecommerce businesses have it a little easier, especially with ‘plug and play’ sites such as Shopify.
 Shopify is just one option, but if you do your research you’ll find there are plenty of affordable alternatives.
 These useful sites have built-in website builders which even amateurs will be able to navigate.
 Building a solid ecommerce site has never been easier – or more affordable!